Know Your Real State of Charge: 3 Battery Monitors (2026)

 ABYC E-11 shunt grounding and the LOAD vs CHARGE bypass failure modes

 The ABYC-derived shunt grounding rule per Maine Sail's marinehowto.com work is the most under-discussed install rule in DIY battery monitor installations.
 Important precision: ABYC E-11 (AC and DC Electrical Systems on Boats) does not contain a named shunt-wiring clause; the rule emerges from applying E-11's DC negative bus and single-return-path topology to shunt placement.
-For LiFePO4 banks, ABYC E-13 (Lithium Battery Systems, ratified 2022, effective July 2023) additionally mandates BMS-integrated SoC monitoring.
+For LiFePO4 banks, ABYC E-13 (Lithium Battery Systems, ratified 2022, effective July 2023) also mandates BMS-integrated SoC monitoring.
 The shunt itself installs on the negative side of the battery, between the battery negative terminal and ALL DC loads + charge sources on the boat, only the battery negative jumper attaches to the battery terminal, every other negative wire must return through the shunt.
 The failure modes split by current direction (Maine Sail's "Measuring Nothing" section documents this exactly): any LOAD connected on the battery side of the shunt is invisible to the monitor, discharge amps sneak past, SoC drifts falsely HIGH because the bank loses Ah the monitor never counts.
 Any CHARGE SOURCE on the wrong side, most commonly a case-grounded alternator whose negative returns through the engine block when the engine block is bonded between the shunt and the battery, means charging amps sneak past and SoC drifts falsely LOW because the bank gains Ah the monitor never credits.
 Either way the monitor is lying.
 This is the #1 install error across all platforms; the fix is to relocate the engine block bonding wire to the LOAD side of the shunt so that all charge and discharge currents pass through.
 This is install practice not product defect, which is why the BMV-712 corrosion failure in the Bahamas thread and this grounding pattern are both editorially classified as install rules in the methodology section rather than product cons.

 Why we dropped the Renogy Battery Shunt 300 (the 4-build recommend-not-validate streak)